AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * orkū - to travel
 * ornū - to deny (something)
 * pacū - to name
-	* mal pacū - to be named / to be called as
+	* mal-pacū - to be named / to be called as
 	* pacieþ - name
+* pasrū - to span (to take time / space)
 * pelavū - to guess
 * petuzū - to flutter
 	* petuzien - butterfly